richardghirst/PiBits/ServoBlaster/README.txt

 The driver works by setting up a linked list of DMA control blocks with the last one linked back to the first, so once initialized the DMA controller cycles round continuously and the driver does not need to get involved except when a pulse width needs to be changed.
-For a given servo there are four DMA control blocks; the first transfers a single word to the GPIO 'set output' register, the second transfers some number of words to the PWM FIFO to generate the required pulse width time, the third transfers a single word to the GPIO 'clear output' register, and the fourth transfers a number of words to the PWM FIFO to generate a delay up to the end of the 2.5ms timeslot.
+For a given 10us period there are two DMA control blocks; the first transfers a single word to the GPIO 'clear output' register, while the second transfers some number of words to the PWM FIFO to generate the required pulse width time.
+In addition, interspersed with these control blocks is one for each configured servo which is used to set an output.

 While the driver does use the PWM peripheral, it only uses it to pace the DMA transfers, so as to generate accurate delays.
-The PWM is set up such that it consumes one word from the FIFO every 10us, so to generate a delay of 1.2ms the driver sets the DMA transfer count to 480 (1200/10*4, as the FIFO is 32 bits wide).
-The PWM is set to request data as soon as there is a single word free in the FIFO, so there should be no burst transfers to upset the timing.

 I used Panalyzer running on one Pi to mointor the servo outputs from a second Pi.
 The pulse widths and frequencies seem very stable, even under heavy SD